Domain Interchange

 Domain Interchange was a major interchange on the Melbourne tram system.
 It featured two island platforms with four tracks, and had dedicated turning tracks and through tracks.
 It was located on St Kilda Road between Domain Road and Park Street, adjacent to Kings Domain, and was one of the busiest interchanges on the system, being used by eight tram routes.
-The most recent structure was opened in April 2013, replacing an earlier structure built in 1986.
+A shelter built in 1986 was replaced when the stop was rebuilt in 2013.